 Strategic planning occurs in ESS across organizational levels designated as units with corresponding departments, which are organized according to the chart (and summarized in text) below for the purposes of planning, assessment, reporting, and resourcing.

-- The Counseling, Health, and Wellness unit includes three departments; Counseling Center, Prevention and Wellness Services, and Student Health Center.
+- The Counseling, Health, and Wellness unit includes three departments; Counseling and Wellness Center, Student Health Center, and Student Resilience Office.

 - The Enrollment Management unit includes five departments; Admissions Office, Financial Aid Services, New Student Services and Family Outreach, Registrar's Office, and Veterans Services Office.

-- The Student Engagement unit includes four departments; Associated Students, Campus Recreation Services, Leadership and Community Engagement, and Viking Union.
+- The Student Engagement unit includes two departments; Campus Recreation Services and Viking Union (including the Associated Students).

-- The Student Life unit includes three departments; Disability Access Center, Office of Off-Campus Living, and Student Life Office.
+- The Student Life unit includes two departments: Office of Off-Campus Living and Student Life Office.

-- The Student Success Initiatives unit includes four departments; Academic Advising Center, Career Services Center, Student Outreach Services, and Western Success Scholars.
+- The Student Success Initiatives unit includes three departments; Academic Advising & Student Achievement Center, Career Services Center, and Western Success Scholars.

 - The University Residences unit includes one corresponding department, Residence Life.